17 Amazon Prime Benefits You Might Not Know About

 Get better deals with Subscribe & Save

 If you’d like to turn your Prime Pantry orders into automatic deliveries, Amazon offers Subscribe & Save, a subscription service for all sorts of home goods, from toiletries and cleaning products to snacks and beverages.
-Save five percent on every subscription you start and save 15 percent when you select five or more products for scheduled deliveries.
+Save 15 percent when you select five or more products for scheduled auto-deliveries.
 You select the frequency of your orders, and each month, Amazon sends you a reminder email so you can choose to cancel or skip that month’s shipment.

 Jump-start savings with Prime Early Access